rahulraopune/Snowden2.0/Argument Generation/README.md

 **1. Introduction to Extractive Text Summarization :**

 Text Summarization is a part of NLP involved in summarization of large texts without losing key aspects of text.
 Large texts are often found in news articles, tech blogs etc.
-We use extractive text summarization approach to summarize the text.
+We use extractive text summarization approach to generate conclusion of the argument.
 It is one of the traditional approaches used in real world applications.
 The core concept is to identify the important sentences of the text and add them to the summary text.
-Summaries obtained contains exact sentences from the original text.
+Summaries obtained might contain exact sentences from the original text if the original text is less than two sentences.

 **2. LexRank :**

 LexRank is an unsupervised extractive text summarization technique.
-A sentence which is similar to various other sentences of the text has a high probability of being important.
-Approach of LexRank is that a specific sentence is recommended by other similar sentences and hence it's rank tends to be higher.
-Higher the rank, higher is the priority of being included in the summarized text.
+If a sentence is similar to several other sentences in the text, then it has a high possibility of being significant.
+By using LexRank, a specific sentence is recommended by similar sentences and therefore is likely to have a higher ranking.
+In summarizing a text, the higher the rank, the more priority it has.

 **Algorithm:**